AaltoAsia/O-MI/JavaAgentDeveloperGuide.md

   }

 ```

 In `createExampleRoom` we create `OdfObject` for O-DF Path with "Objects/ExampleRoom",
-O-DF's Path's constructor takes O-DF path as `String` with following format:
+constructor of O-DF `Path` takes an O-DF path as `String` with the following format:
-"Objects/<Id of O-DF Object>/../<Id of O-DF Object>/<Name of O-DF InfoItem>".
+`"Objects/<Id of O-DF Object>/../<Id of O-DF Object>/<Name of O-DF InfoItem>"`
+which is basicly the same as in O-MI/O-DF Http GET api.

 `OdfDescription` for `OdfObject` is created from a `String`.
 It could also have
 language specified as second parameter.

-For child `OdfObject`s and `OdfInfoItem`s we create two `Vector`s and populae them
+For child `OdfObject`s and `OdfInfoItem`s we create two `Vector`s and populate them
-with corresponding elements. `createLocation` creates `OdfInfoItem` that contains
+with corresponding elements.

+`createLocation` creates `OdfInfoItem` that contains
-location of ExampleRoom in format specifed in
+location of ExampleRoom in format specifed in the
 [Warp10 integration documentation](https://github.com/AaltoAsia/O-MI/blob/warp10integration/warp10-documentation.md).
 We do not cover it in this example because of later explained `createSensor` does
 mostly the same thing.